Nuclear Posture Review: 2002 NPR

 The next NPR of 2002 was the second of these reviews of US nuclear forces undertaken by the US Department of Defense.
 The final report is National Security Classified and submitted to the Congress of the United States.
 The 2002 Nuclear Posture Review also included components requiring the "Pentagon to draft contingency plans for the use of nuclear weapons against at least seven countries, naming not only Russia and the "axis of evil"—Iraq, Iran, and North Korea—but also China, Libya and Syria."
 Only portions of the report have been released, such as the foreword for the 2002 NPR.
 In this report, there is a proposal for a new US nuclear triad based on: offensive strike systems, defenses, and a revitalized defense structure.
 The NPR also calls for the development of new types of nuclear weapons, as well as retaining 2000 deployed strategic nuclear weapons.
 Critics have argued that this does the opposite of hedging against global threats and inadvertently promotes nuclear proliferation.

+The NPR's references to nuclear weapons in the event of a "Taiwan contingency" contributed to debates in China should add conditions to its no-first use policy.
+Proponents of adding conditions contended that doing so would make China's nuclear deterrence more effective if a "Taiwan contingency" occurred.
+Ultimately, Chinese leadership rejected the idea of conditioning its no first use policy.